robfatland/reorganiseduponthefloor/cubase/README.md

 # Cubase

+## Pre or Post Fader?

+As a rule: Effects sends follow the fader ("post fader", Cubase control is orange) so that whatever the effect is doing stays in relation to the signal from the source.
+When might the send be switched to pre-fader (blue)?
+The way to think about this is imagining starting with the fader at Zero and putting the effect in front of the fader; then dropping the fader and seeing the "ghost" result taking over for the main signal.
+Maybe side-chaining compression would be a candidate where you fade down a kick but still use it to trigger the compressor.

 ## Gain Staging

 The goal is -12 dB on the master bus, leaving a lot of headroom in the mix.
 But this is not the same as -12 dB on the fader for each source channel.